cbm-fles/flesnet/doc/flesnet_minimal_example.md

 ```

 - `--timeslice-size`: The expected (core) size of timeslices in the *.tsa file(s)
 - `--timeslice-cnt`: (Optional) The expected summed up amount of timeslices accross all given timeslice archive files.
-If the given value does not meet the found timeslices count the verification failes.
+If the given value does not meet the found timeslices count verification fails.
 Don't set it, for a more relaxed verification.
 - `--overlap`: Size of overlap between timeslices.
 In the `Running Flesnet` example did not explicitly set this parameter, therefore the default value of 1 was used.
 - `-I`: Space-seperated list of filepaths pointing to the used microslice archive files.
 - `-O`: Space-seperated list of filepaths pointing to the created timeslice archive files created by Flesnet and its build nodes.